 The History of "Archaeoastronomy through the Ages"

-Fenner's career experience in astronomy includes having worked as an operating assistant for the NASA Infrared Telescope on top of Mauna Kea (the White Mountain) in Hawaii and as a lecturer for the Physics and Astronomy Department at the University of Hawai`i where she has created and taught two archaeoastronomy courses: Archaeoastronomy and Renaissance Astronomy and the Age of Exploration.
+Seana Fenner's career experience in astronomy includes having worked as an operating assistant for the NASA Infrared Telescope. on top of Mauna Kea (the White Mountain) in Hawai`i, and as a lecturer for the Physics and Astronomy Department at the University of Hawai`i, where she created and taught two archaeoastronomy courses: Archaeoastronomy and Renaissance Astronomy and the Age of Exploration.

-Fenner has served as an archaeoastronomy lecturer for the Harvard Museum of Natural History on a round-the-world archaeoastronomy expedition, exploring sites in Egypt, Cambodia, Rapanui (Easter Island), India, Papua New Guinea, the U.K., Dubai, Samoa, Guatemala and Peru.
-Her latest fieldwork project was a study of the ancient megalithic henge at Callanish in the Outer Hebrides where she studied the "capturing the Moon" effect created by ancient astronomers that occurs once every two decades.
+Other photographs and references to archaeoastronomical sites that are featured in the book are derived from travels made when the Author served as an archaeoastronomy lecturer for the Harvard Museum of Natural History on a round-the-world archaeoastronomy expedition, exploring sites in Egypt, Cambodia, Rapanui (Easter Island), India, Papua New Guinea, the U.K., Dubai, Samoa, Guatemala, and Peru.
+Her latest fieldwork project was a study of the ancient megalithic henge at Callanish in the Outer Hebrides, where she studied the "capturing the Moon" effect created by ancient astronomers that occurs once every two decades.

-Due to her interest in botany and astronomy, Fenner has volunteered as a star gazing guide on Mauna Kea an as a rare plant specialist at Hawaii Volcanoes National Park.
-She has been a guide for numerous natural history tours in Hawaii, including birding, botany and vulcanology forays at Hawaii Volcanoes National Park, snorkeling excursions, and trips to the summit of Mauna Kea for stargazing, and has served as a lecturer for the Harvard Museum of Natural History expedition to the Hawaiian Islands.
-Fenner has also spent time living and traveling in South America and South East Asia, particularly in Borneo, collecting plants for a botanical garden.
-She was elected to membership in The Explorers Club in 2005.
+Natural history is an area in which Seana Fenner has been strongly involved.
+She has spent time living and traveling in South America and South East Asia, particularly in Borneo, in connection with various botanical garden projects.
+In Hawai'i, Seana Fenner has volunteered as a rare plant specialist at Hawai'i Volcanoes National Park and as a star gazing guide on Mauna Kea .
+She has been a guide for numerous natural history tours in Hawai'i, including birding, botany, and vulcanology forays at Hawai'i Volcanoes National Park, snorkeling excursions, and trips to the summit of Mauna Kea for stargazing, and has served as a lecturer for the Harvard Museum of Natural History expedition to the Hawaiian Islands.
+She was elected to membership in the Explorers Club in 2005.